THE BIKE THEY CALL “OTTER”...

 So there was only so much that could be altered.

 The Ariel HT3 and 5 were a different kettle of fish.
-Although the engine and Burman gearbox used had dated from the late nineteen forty’s, the frame was a specifically built all welded type, using fourteen gauge 1 ¾” tube, without bottom engine cradle, this improved the ground clearance and made it look a much more usable tool.
+Although the engine and Burman gearbox used had dated from the late nineteen forties, the 1955 frame was a specifically built all welded type, using fourteen gauge 1 ¾” tube, without bottom engine cradle, this improved the ground clearance and made it look a much more usable tool.
 And although it looked heavy, it was a lot lighter than the other makes of three fifty and five hundred machines in production.

 Pic 4